marschall/seaside-servlet-squeak/README.md

   * Memory consumption and allocation rate are higher compared to OpenSmalltalk VM
 * Asynchronous web request processing is not supported.

+JMX
+---

+Included is a small framework to register Squeak objects as MBeans.
+To create a custom one:

+* sublcass `WAMBean`
+* override `#objectName`, check out the [ObjectName](https://docs.oracle.com/en/java/javase/11/docs/api/java.management/javax/management/ObjectName.html) class comment for information about the syntax
+* add methods with `<attribute>` and `<operation>` pragmas
+* have a look at `WAAdminMBean` for an example

 Tips & Tricks
 -------------